Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Experiments

 \subsection{Results}

-The AUROC and OSCR results are in Table~\ref{tab-auroc-results} and Table~\ref{tab-oscr-results}.
+The open set recognition (AUROC) results are in Table \ref{tab-auroc-results}.
 The baselines are the popular OSR methods, as well as the closest works to ours that introduced in Section~\ref{sec-background}.
-The OSCR results that are not provided in the original papers are not included in our comparison.
-For AUROC, our method can surpass most baselines and is comparable with SupCon-ST~\cite{xu2023contrastive}, which is the state-of-the-art.
-Notably, our methods perform well on the TinyImagenet dataset.
-We believe the reason lies in the complexity of the dataset.
-A larger set of negative samples exists in the TinyImageNet dataset, therefore the superiority of contrastive learning can be largely mined.
-So the same for ST-SupCon.
-For OSCR, our method can achieve the best performance compared with all the listed baselines.
+We use GeoEnsemble and Kodama-SupCon to denote the methods in~\cite{perera2021geometric} and~\cite{kodama2021open}.
+The rest of the abbreviations follow the original papers.
+Our method can surpass most baselines and is comparable with SupCon-ST~\cite{xu2023contrastive}, which applies supervised contrastive learning as well.
+Notably, our methods perform best on the most complex TinyImagenet dataset.
+We believe the reason lies in the complexity of the dataset, which provides a larger room for our method to exploit the variant aspects of the data.
+Figure~\ref{fig-cka} in Appendix~\ref{app-cka} demonstrates the CKA~\cite{kornblith2019similarity} values between the representations with variant temperatures, which infer similarities between the representations.
+Representations of the TinyImageNet dataset show smaller similarity with each other compared with CIFAR10, indicating richer features to learn that can support our point of view.